cbdavis33/stanpmx-library/README.md

 This is a collection of pharmacometric models written in Stan + Torsten and R.
-In this repo are templates for many common and less-common models in Stan + Torsten - basic one- and two-compartment IV and/or oral models, Michaelis-Menten elimination, indirect response models (eventually), the Friberg-Karlsson model (eventually), the Savic transit compartment absorption model, models with covariates, BLOQ-handling, exposure-response analyses, etc. ….
+In this repo are templates for many common and less-common models in Stan + Torsten - basic one- and two-compartment IV and/or oral models, Michaelis-Menten elimination (eventually), indirect response models (eventually), the Friberg-Karlsson model, the Savic transit compartment absorption model, models with covariates, BLOQ-handling, exposure-response analyses (eventually), etc. ….
 [bayespmx.github.io](https://bayespmx.github.io) (incomplete and in the early stages, but updated periodically) and [stanpmx.github.io](https://stanpmx.github.io) (no longer maintained) provide some tutorials and guidance.
 I